 In the past, it’s been possible to have 5, even 6, American Express credit cards at one given time.

 A consensus of data indicates the new American Express credit card limit is 5.
 As always, your mileage may vary, but it’s certainly something to factor into which cards are best suited to your travel goals.

-And for cards like the Platinum Card or the American Express Green or Gold, be sure the Pay Over Time & Pay It Plan It Benefits are turned off so as not to skew your card count.
+And for cards like the Platinum Card or the American Express Gold, be sure the Pay Over Time & Pay It Plan It Benefits are turned off so as not to skew your card count.